 The Basser Research Center for BRCA at Penn Medicine's Abramson Cancer Center announces the Basser External Research Grant Program, which focuses on projects that have the potential to advance the care of individuals living with BRCA1 and BRCA2 mutations.
 Research grant applications in basic science, early detection, translational or clinical research and relevant to the study of BRCA1/2 will be considered.

 The Basser External Research Grants Program is currently closed and no longer accepting applications.
-Please check back in the winter of 2014.
+Please check back in February 2015.
 For more information contact Cecilia Scavelli firstname.lastname@example.org.